mikkelkrogsholm/encrypted_dashboard/README.md

 * Download the required images from Docker Hub ([nginx](https://hub.docker.com/_/nginx/), [docker-gen](https://hub.docker.com/r/jwilder/docker-gen/), [docker-letsencrypt-nginx-proxy-companion](https://hub.docker.com/r/jrcs/letsencrypt-nginx-proxy-companion/)).
 * Create containers from them.
-* Build and create containers for the two sites located in `sample-websites`.
+* Build and create containers for Rstudio Server and Shiny Server
 * Start up the containers.
   * *docker-letsencrypt-nginx-proxy-companion* inspects containers' metadata and tries to acquire certificates as needed (if successful then saving them in a volume shared with the host and the Nginx container).
   * *docker-gen* also inspects containers' metadata and generates the configuration file for the main Nginx reverse proxy

-If everything went well then you should now be able to access your website at the provided address.
+If everything went well then you should now be able to access Rstudio and Shiny and the given addresses.

 ### Troubleshooting
 * To view logs run `docker-compose logs`.